akbarirfanp/tsm-auth-svc/README.md

 ## Task Management - Auth Service
 TaskStorm Manager (TSM) is a modern, microservices-driven task and project management platform designed to streamline workflows, enhance collaboration, and boost team productivity.
 Built with scalability and flexibility in mind, TSM empowers organizations to manage projects efficiently, from individual tasks to complex team-based initiatives.
+TSM Auth Service is the authentication and authorization microservice for the TaskStorm Manager (TSM) platform.
+It provides a secure and centralized identity layer that handles user login, credential management, and access control across all services in the ecosystem.

 ## Directory Structure
 You can check the directory structure from official documentation: